60 tips for travelling with pets

 1. Ask yourself: Do they really need to travel?

 Let’s take dogs first.
 If you can still spend a decent amount of your time with them while you’re away, then they may benefit from coming along.
-On the other hand, if you’re likely to be busy most of the time, or leaving them in your holiday home while you go off on adventures, they’re probably better off staying with a friend or at the kennels.
+On the other hand, if you’re likely to be busy most of the time or leaving them in your holiday home while you go off on adventures, they’re probably better off staying with a friend or at the kennels.
 Cats, meanwhile, are self-sufficient creatures who are almost always better off left at home than being dragged off on an unfamiliar journey.
+If your feline is staying at home rather than at a cattery, ask a nearby friend of neighbour to feed them and let them in or out while you're gone.

 2. Make sure pets are secured